PrestaShop/StarterTheme/README.md

 | `templates` | Contains the templates of the theme, ordered by domain categories |
 | `preview.png` | Should be a thumbnail of your theme homepage, displayed in the back office |

+## Update Workflow

+### Understanding the branches

+The StarterTheme's branches follow the PrestaShop's branches.
+That means that if you want to create a theme for PrestaShop `1.7.0.x` version, choose the latest release for this minor version (or use the `1.7.0.x` branches).

+### Update

+Every Prestashop release will be attached to a PrestaShop version and we will provide explicit changelogs with new features, fixes and impacted files to help you keep your theme up to date with the lastest improvements.

+Since your theme will live its own life, you cannot just cherry-pick a commit.
+You will have to understand it and decide if that applies to your theme or not.

 ## Contributing

 Take a look at our [Contributing guide](CONTRIBUTING.md)

-## Update workflow

-You may wonder how to access the latest features from this theme when you already have used and modified it.

-You may apply a patch with the commits but most of the time, you will have to deal with conflicts because you will have updated `assets` and `templates`.

-We will provide explicit changelogs with new features, fixes and impacted files to help you keep your [fork up to date](https://help.github.com/articles/syncing-a-fork/) with the lastest improvements.